hantsy/maven-archetype-jakartaee9/docs/guide.md

 I have created a [jakartaee9-starter-boilerplate](https://github.com/hantsy/jakartaee9-starter-boilerplate) repository for developers to building a Jakarta EE 9 project simply, you can read the [articles](https://hantsy.github.io/jakartaee9-starter-boilerplate/) I have written for the codes.

-I shared this project in the official Jakarta EE  community mail list, and got that [Eclipse EE4J starter](https://github.com/eclipse-ee4j/starter) project was planned to provide a custom starter template for Jakarta EE 9.
-I was suggested to create a Maven archetype as a start point in the starter project.
+I shared this project in the official Jakarta EE  community mail list, and got that [Eclipse EE4J starter](https://github.com/eclipse-ee4j/starter) project has planned to provide a custom starter template for Jakarta EE 9.
+I was suggested to create a Maven archetype as a start point to share my work in the starter project.
 So I created [another Maven archetype for Jakarta EE 9 repository](https://github.com/hantsy/maven-archetype-jakartaee9) for this purpose.
 At the moment I wrote down this post, this maven archetype has been approved to upload to the Maven Central Repository.

 > The work of this maven archetype project is being ported to Eclipse EE4J Starter, see: [eclipse-ee4j/starter#63](https://github.com/eclipse-ee4j/starter/pull/63).